 One of the key challenges for expanding the shore power system at the Port is the anticipated need to upgrade the utility feeds from Southern California Edison (SCE).
 Without adequate transmission and distribution system capacity, the terminal shore power system will have limited functionality and may be subject to utility-initiated outages.
-The Port is asking questions of the utility company provider to make sure we have adequate power provided to the Port when we needed it for shore side power.
+The Port is working with SCE to assess and coordinate utility upgrades required to support additional electricity loads and demands from expanded shore power use.
 In addition, the Port is evaluating on-site distributed energy resource options, including on-site generation and energy storage to help offset peak demands and reduce utility upgrades.